Kingal1337/VR-Mini-Games/README.md

 # VR Games

-A virtual reality game that contains a series of different minigames, which include tennis, basketball, mini-golf, etc. that was designed for Farmingdale State College's open house.
+A virtual reality festival built for Farmingdale State College’s open house!
+The games included are tennis, basketball, mini-golf, skee-ball, and ping pong fishbowl.
+The game is designed to be shared amongst friends and played for only two to five minutes each.

 ## Getting Started
-These steps will help you get the project up and running on your machine
+These steps will help you get the project up and running on your machine:

 ### Prerequistes

-The things you will need in order to get this project up and running on your machine are
+The things you will need in order to get this project up and running on your machine are:

 - Unity 2019.3.2f1 or Higher
 - Oculus Quest or Oculus Rift (Not Tested)